aved991/Java_programs/README.md

-This sections in java programs will only consists of general java programs Like different types searching, sorting ....
+This sections in java programs will only consists of general DSA java programs Like different types searching, sorting .....

+Just recording DSA in java